paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: Methods

-To identify probable binaries in this sample, we first build a data-driven model to estimate the per-transit RV measurement uncertainty as a function of color and apparent magnitude (see \autoref{appendix} for more details), and then use this estimate to identify targets with statistically significant excess RV error.
-The key quantity that we compute is a $p$-value for each RV target in the sample under the null hypothesis of a single star time series.
-Informally, for a given target, this $p$-value quantifies the probability that such an extreme RV error would have been measured if the system were in fact a single star system with measurement uncertainty.
-Somewhat more formally, for a target $n$, this $p$-value can be written as
+We then compute a $p$-value for each target with Gaia DR3 RV in the sample under the null hypothesis of a single-star time series.
+Informally, for a given target, this $p$-value quantifies the probability that such an extreme RV error would have been measured if the system were in fact a single-star system with measurement uncertainty.
+Somewhat more formally, for a target $k$, this $p$-value can be written as

-where $\sigma_n$ is the observed RV error for target $n$.
-It's important to note that this is not the same as quantifying the probability that a given target is a binary but, as we show below, it is a useful quantity for selecting candidates.
-In the following sections, we identify probable candidates by selecting targets with $p$-values below $0.001$, and then calibrate the sensitivity of this method using injection and recovery tests.
+where $\xi_k$ is the observed RV error for target $k$.
+It is important to note that this is not the same as quantifying the probability that a given target is a binary but, as we show below, it is a useful quantity for selecting candidates.

+Where \verb|radial_velocity_error| is estimated based on the sample variance of the RV time series (that is, for $G_\mathrm{RVS}<12$), our $p$-value metric in Equation \ref{eq:$p$-value} can be computed in closed form as discussed in Appendix \ref{sec:appendix-chi2}.
+When \verb|radial_velocity_error| is computed from the sharpness of the combined cross-correlation function (that is, for $G_\mathrm{RVS}>12$), the $p$-value metric can no longer be computed as simply.
+We do, however, use the same expression to evaluate Equation \ref{eq:$p$-value} in both cases and find that the results are robust when compared to known spectroscopic binary catalogs (Section \ref{sec:compare_RV}).

+In the following sections, we identify probable candidates by selecting targets with $p$-values below $0.001$.
+This is a relatively conservative definition of ``outliers" at the $>$3-$\sigma{}$ level from the mean in each bin.
+While we can be reasonably certain that our detections represent significant RV variations, we also understand that such a stringent $p$-value criterion will leave us with a significant false-negative rate.
+We consider our recovery sensitivity in Section \ref{sec:injection}.

-Beyond identifying likely binary candidates, we also place probabilistic constraints on the RV semi-amplitude for each target, under the assumption that the RV variations can be described by Keplerian motion.
-The details for this procedure are described in \autoref{appendix}, and in \autoref{sec:compare_RV} we demonstrate the accuracy and precision of these measurements when compared to spectroscopic binaries detected by targeted RV surveys.
+For likely binary candidates, we also place probabilistic constraints on the RV semi-amplitude $K$ for each target, under the assumption that the RV variations can be described by Keplerian motion.
+The details for this procedure are described in Appendix \ref{sec:appendix-semiamp}.
+This $K$ value can be compared to the reported \verb|semi_amplitude_primary| in the DR3 catalog.
+Though \paired\ calculates the former from the RV variance alone, and the latter is calculated with individual radial velocity epochs, both quantities refer to the predicted semi-amplitude.

-\subsection{Injection and Recovery Analysis}
+\subsection{Injection and recovery analysis}